meetyan/raise/README.md

 For Windows users simply download the package with `.exe` extension.

 If it's your first time to open Raise, you might see a screen saying `Windows protected your PC.
 Windows SmartScreen prevented an unrecognized app from start.
 Running this app might put your PC at risk.`.
 To bypass it, click `More Info` and then click `Run anyway`.
 This is simply because Raise on Windows is not yet [code signed](https://www.electronjs.org/docs/latest/tutorial/code-signing).
-Read [this](https://stackoverflow.com/questions/48946680/how-to-avoid-the-windows-defender-smartscreen-prevented-an-unrecognized-app-fro) for your reference.
+Read [this](https://stackoverflow.com/questions/48946680/how-to-avoid-the-windows-defender-smartscreen-prevented-an-unrecognized-app-fro) for your information.

-## Features
+## 🙌🏻 Features

-- Showcasing GitHub's trending repos and developers
+- 🌠 Showcasing GitHub's trending repos and developers
-- Simple and intuitive user interface
+- 🗺 Simple and intuitive user interface
-- Language and date range filtering
+- 🌍 Language and date range filtering
-- Dark mode
+- 🌗 Dark mode
-- More under development
+- 💻 More under development

-## Tech Involved
+## 🛠 Tech Involved

 - [Electron](https://electronjs.org/)
 - [React](https://reactjs.org/)